 Pharmaceutical companies, physicians and pharmacies are aware of the dangerous side effects and deaths that are occurring at an alarming rate due to overuse of opioids.
 The awareness alone will not stop the drug industry though.
 It will take concerted legal action spearheaded by concerned and passionate attorneys to stand up against big pharma, doctors and pharmacies.

-Attorney Mollie McGraw successfully sued doctors who over-prescribe and pharmacies that do not place their patients’ safety first.
+Attorney Mollie McGraw has successfully sued doctors who over-prescribe and pharmacies that do not place their patients’ safety first.
 It is possible to protect people and families whose lives have been forever altered by the Opioid Crisis.
-If you would like to speak with attorney Mollie McGraw about your concerns, contact us online, or call 575-523-4321.
+If you would like to speak with opioid lawyer Mollie McGraw about your concerns, contact us online, or call 575-523-4321.